 Texts: At the middle school level you can continue to explore science with a unit approach built around Catholic Schoolhouse memory work.
 Look at each quarter as a whole, and gather resources for exploration.
 One visit to the library can yield a basket of books on the topic.
 Additional supplementation report writing, (to expand research skills) family presentations (to teach siblings), and free internet options can put learning into action.
 Chemistry4kids.com, Physics 4 kids.com by Rader, are just a couple in an excellent series with well-written content.
 They even include quizzes after each section to test retention.

-The other option is to break from Catholic Schoolhouse and move to a more serious text.
+The other option is to break from Catholic Schoolhouse memory work and move to a more serious text.
 I know there is a lot out on the internet about whether one should support non-Catholic textbook producers, but the Exploring Creation with . . series is still one of the best texts to make at-home study accessible and enjoyable for the older student.
 General Science and Physical Science are available for middle school. (completely different format that the elementary texts) Purchase directly from the author, Jay Wile to avoid supporting Apologia Ministries, which seems to be taking a more evangelical twist.
 These will prepare your student well for high school.
 They can be a handful for some students who are new to the expectations of a textbook, so spreading them over three years is nice.
-We have chosen the following schedule to spread over our three year cycle–this also aligns with at least a portion of the grammar level units.
+Our chapters have an established course to cover the two books over our three tours.

 If your student is in middle school, each elementary Apologea book could be easily covered in a quarter.
 They are as follows for Tour II with links to purchase on Amazon if you like: Q1 – Exploring Creation with Botany, Q2 – Exploring Creation with Astronomy, Q3 & Q4 Exploring Creation with Chemistry and Physics These would be good books to own if you would like your science at home to match the CSH science.
 Don’t bother with the notebooking journals, the textbooks are enough.